 Tuesday, July 8th marked the beginning of the Schaeffer Center’s summer internship program, a highly-individualized program designed to offer students the opportunity to gain experience in health policy and economics.
 Housed at USC, students from a variety of backgrounds and educational experiences will work closely with faculty and staff over the course of a month.

+“The Schaeffer Center offers a uniquely engaging summer internship experience,” says Schaeffer Center Associate Director Julie Zissimopoulos.
 “Students will be able to delve into substantive work with the hands-on guidance of first-rate faculty and scholars.”

 research project to other students and mentors.

 This year, eight interns at various stages of their academic careers are participating in the program: three high school students, two undergraduate students (including an incoming USC freshman), two graduate students, and a pre-doctoral student.

 For more information: